 Get Your Interview Prep on the Go:

 Medical school interviews can be challenging; the more prepared you are, the better.
 The medical school interview is just as crucial, if not more so, than your UCAT ANZ percentile score, academic achievements and work experience put together.
-It takes time to perfect your interview skills and lots of practise.
+It takes time to perfect your interview skills and lots of practice.
 Do not leave it until the last minute to prepare; even choosing the correct outfit should take a considerable amount of time, consideration and effort.

 Make the Grade: